Rakhel Feygenberg: Writing career

-Later in 1919 Feygenberg returned to Odesa and began to write and publish again.
+Later in 1919 Feygenberg returned to Odessa and began to write and publish again.
 In particular, she focused on writing about the anti-Jewish pogroms she had lived through, and participated in efforts to collect testimonials from survivors.
 She left Ukraine in 1921 and spent time in Chișinău and Bucharest.
 In the mid-1920s she lived in various places, including Mandatory Palestine, Warsaw, and Paris.
 During her time in Palestine, she accused the literary establishment there of discriminating against Yiddish, as they translated many of the lowest-quality European novels into Hebrew but almost never works originally written in Yiddish.

 She permanently left Europe for Mandatory Palestine in 1933, where she settled in Tel Aviv and began to publish under the pen name Rakhel Imri.
 She worked as a correspondent for Der Moment and for various Hebrew-language publications such as Haaretz, Davar, HaOlam HaZeh and Kuntres.
 During this era, she began to believe that Yiddish writers should live in the Soviet Union and that writers in Mandatory Palestine should focus on Hebrew-language writing.
 She began to support the translation of some of the best Yiddish works into Hebrew, publishing translations of the works of Israel Joshua Singer and David Bergelson in Hebrew.
 She also began to translate her own Yiddish-language works into Hebrew.
 Over time, and especially after the Holocaust, she lost her faith that Yiddish and Hebrew language literatures would continue to be equally vital, and focused more strongly on translation into Hebrew.

 Feygenberg died in Tel Aviv in 1972.